notionparallax/blog/_drafts/a-thinking-trick-for-beginner-programmers.markdown

 # Conclusion

-This method isn't one that you should necessarily take with you for the rest of your life as you get better, but it's a good drill to help at the start.
+This is a good drill to help at the start of your career.
+It's up to you if take with you for the rest of your life as you get better.

 It's extremely helpful to take the time to define your input and output data.
 Just doing that is often enough to make it clear how to solve the problem.